14th Annual Festival, February 3 & 4, 2017, in Littleton, CO

 The annual Colorado Dulcimer Festival, held on the first weekend in February, provides an opportunity for players of both Hammered and Mountain Dulcimers (and more!) to gather, learn, listen, jam, and share a magical musical experience in the foothills of the Rocky Mountains.
 The Festival provides:

-- Workshops and Jams—geared to all levels of players, from Absolute Beginner to Advanced, all in a friendly and fun atmosphere
+- Workshops and Jams—geared to all levels of players, from Absolute Beginner to Advanced, all in a friendly and fun atmosphere.
+This year we are planning a Children’s Mountain Dulcimer Workshop.

-- Featured performers and instructors—two guest headliners to teach and perform, one specializing in Hammered Dulcimer and one for Mountain Dulcimer, as well as our local performers and instructors, including Steve Eulberg, Bonnie Carol, and Tina Gugeler
+- Featured performers and instructors—two Guest Artists to teach and perform, one specializing in Hammered Dulcimer and one for Mountain Dulcimer, as well as our local performers and instructors, including Karen Alley, Bonnie Carol, Tina Gugeler, Malacha Hall, Dianne Jeffries, and Judy Jones.
+We are pleased to welcome back Steve Eulburg the founder of the Festival and an “honorary Coloradan”.
+Also we welcome back “honorary Coloradan” Erin Mae

-- Evening concerts—by guest headliners and local performers on both Festival days
+- Evening concerts—by Guest Artists and local performers on both Festival days

 - Special orchestra performance—a performance by the Colorado Dulcimer Orchestra